fleabitdev/glsp/website/input/reference/src/tables.md

 [equivalence relation]: https://en.wikipedia.org/wiki/Equivalence_relation

-Our hash tables can use any GameLisp data as a key, including `#n`.
+Our hash tables can use any GameLisp data as a key, including `#n` and NaN floats.
 The equivalence relation is represented by the function [`keys-eqv?`](../std/keys-eqv-p).
 This function is very similar to [`eq?`](miscellaneous.md#equality), with a few small changes:

 - Numbers and characters act as distinct keys, even if they're numerically equal.
   `65`, `65.0` and `\A` are all `==` to one another, but they're not key-equivalent.

-- All `nan.0` floating-point values are key-equivalent to one another.

-- For performance reasons, tables have to be compared for equivalence using [`same?`](../std/same-p) rather than [`eq?`](../std/eq-p).
+- For performance reasons, tables have to be compared for key-equivalence using [`same?`](../std/same-p) rather than [`eq?`](../std/eq-p).
 This means that two tables can have identical contents, but still be considered distinct when used as table keys.